jjsyucsd/cse15l-lab-reports/LabReport3.md

 Option 2: `grep -i` for case insensitive search

-* Example 1: In this example, we use `grep -r` to search the text file `rr37.txt` located in the biomed subdirectory for the string "ambulatory".
+* Example 1: In this example, we use `grep -r` to search the text file `rr37.txt` located in the biomed subdirectory for all lines that contain the string "ambulatory".
 ```
 jake@Jakes-MacBook-Pro biomed % grep -i "ambulatory" rr37.txt